-VOLUNTEER OPPORTUNITY: Resident Advisory Committee (RAC) Volunteer Position (New Westminster)
+VOLUNTEER OPPORTUNITY: Neighbourhood Grants Committee (NGC) Volunteer Position (New Westminster)

 ABOUT FAMILY SERVICES OF GREATER VANCOUVER (FSGV)

 Founded in 1928, FSGV is a charitable organization which works to inspire and support people in our community who live with personal, social and systemic barriers to participating fully in our society.
 We offer a broad range of programs and services across Vancouver and the Lower Mainland to help people to reach their full potential.
 This includes: counselling and therapy for women and children who are victims of violence, food and shelter, detox and safehouses for homeless youth, parenting skills training, community engagement through language classes, community kitchens, financial empowerment, seniors programs and more.

 Neighbourhood Small Grants provide up to $500 for local residents to strengthen their community by bringing people together, sharing skills and knowledge, celebrating diversity, and increasing people’s sense of belonging.
 The grant is based on a simple but powerful idea—that everyone is a valuable member of the community and that we all have something to share.

 In New Westminster, the grants are provided through a partnership between FSGV and the Vancouver Foundation, which created the program.